 What makes Ringana products different?

 That was about the same time Ringana started their business in Austria by whipping up cosmetics in the basement.
-Since then, they have become a successful company with a broad range of products and won several awards for setting new standards.
+Since then, they have become a successful company with a broad range of products.
+They have also won several awards for setting new standards.
 (More on that here.)

 You know the saying: if your food can go bad, it’s good for you?
 The same goes for cosmetics.
 Just think about how old some things in your bathroom are!
 I found some in mine that were easily three or four years old.
 And they might have been in the shop for more than a year before that, who knows.
-How much chemical stuff needs to be in there to make sure they last for ages, which is required by law for cosmetics sold in shops to last 30 months!
+How much chemical stuff needs to be in there to make sure they last for such a long time?
+It required by law for cosmetics sold in shops to last 30 months!

 So I tried Ringana products!

-If you’re not quite sure what you need, start here.
+If you’re not quite sure what you need, start with the skin type test (see box below).
 The questions will guide you to the best products for you.
-I recommend ordering a sample set for your skin type, there is a special price the first time you order them.
+I recommend ordering a sample set for your skin type, there is a special price the first time you order them, you’ll see that when you put them in your cart.
 And Ringana gives everyone who registers as a customer a 5€ welcome discount as well.

 The bottles are either made of glass and once you collect ten empty ones, you can send them back to the company and get a free product of your choice.
 Other bottles are made of CO2 neutral sugar cane and can be 100% recycled.

 The glass bottles are wrapped in a little organic cotton towel for protection as you can see here in the picture.
 The recycled cardboard box is filled with little chips made of cornstarch.
 You could actually eat them!
 I tried one.
 Not very tasty though 🙂

 I have a very fine nose and have often gotten rid of cosmetics if I didn’t like the way they smelled.
 Usually I went for things that smelled of vanilla and pomegranate and things like that, so that earthy smell of my new Ringana products didn’t convince me at first.